menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 Overview
 --------

-This section shows you how to perform specific actions in the Men & Mice Management Console associated with maintaining your DNS servers, such as adding, and creating and editing zones and records.
+This section shows you how to perform specific actions in the Men&Mice Management Console associated with maintaining your DNS servers, such as adding, and creating and editing zones and records.
 The commands associated with server management are located in the Server menu and several are accessible from the toolbar.
 The Server menu is only available when the DNS Servers object is selected in the Object Section of the Management Console.

 .. note::